SidneySavellona/SidneySavellona/README.md

 # Hello there! 👋 I'm Savellona, Sidney V.

+## About Me
-I'm passionate about coding and diving deep into database management.
-I love unraveling complex problems and engineering elegant solutions.
-My journey in tech commenced with my pursuit of a BS in Information Technology.
+I'm Sidney V. Savellona, someone deeply passionate about coding and with a knack for database management.
+I absolutely thrive when diving into complex problems, finding that perfect solution is where my skills truly shine.
+My journey into the tech realm started when I enrolled in the BS Computer Science program.

 ## Education
 - **BS Computer Science**